eclipse-theia/theia/packages/monaco/uplift-journal.md

 You could probably symlink it and reduce the burden on your file system.

 Getting VSCode to actually output the `.d.ts` files was a bit of a chore.
 The `vscode/build/lib/standalone.ts` has a line that sets the `declaration` compiler option to `false`.
 I wanted to make that `true`, so I changed the line in the TS file and tried to recompile and rebuild.
 No luck.
 Tried a few variants of that approach, all without success.
 Eventually I looked for the JS file that must be generated, and changed the code there.
 It would only show up in the file explorer when actually open, so somehow it's _super_ hidden.
 TODO: this shouldn't be that hard!
 Why were changes to the TS file not getting picked up?
+> It turns out that the .js file is checked in to speed up build times by omitting the build of the scripts that do the building.

 With that change, the problems with importing types are gone.
 Huzzah.
 Probably the rest of the day will be eaten up finding all references to the global `monaco` object and replacing them with imports.